zappajs/zappajs-client/README.md

 The scope of the `ready` handler contains the same elements as the root scope, plus:
 - `settings`: from ZappaJS server-side
+- `share( ({key}) -> )`: allows to re-bind the socket.io session with the expressjs session (for example when a new expressjs session is generated on logout).
+The callback is optional and receives an object containing a non-null `key` value on success.

 ### this.start